-We have created a strategy that will keep water flowing to NFBWA while reducing groundwater usage by 60% to prevent subsidence.
+We created a strategy that will keep water flowing to NFBWA while reducing groundwater usage by 60% to prevent subsidence.

-The North Fort Bend Water Authority "NFBWA" currently delivers up to 19.5 million gallons of surface water a day, and has secured the overall rights to 88 million gallons of surface water a day.
-This transfer of water is necessary to combat subsidence and to meet the Fort Bend Subsidence District's "FBSD" groundwater reduction requirements.
+Surface water is necessary to combat subsidence and to meet the Fort Bend Subsidence District's "FBSD" groundwater reduction requirements.
 To keep water flowing from the tap, it must first be treated and pumped several miles across the City of Houston into Fort Bend County.
 This process requires massive planning, engineering, and operational efforts.

 NFBWA has partnered with an alliance of regional water providers to construct the impressive infrastructure necessary to serve surface water across the Houston region.
 Our partners in preventing subsidence include Central Harris County Regional Water Authority, City of Houston, Coastal Water Authority, North Harris County Regional Water Authority, and West Harris County Regional Water Authority.